msbukkuri/Chess.js/README.md

-NodeChess.js
+Chess.js
 ============

-An attempt to write Chess in Node (credit to @adamdouglasnewell for the idea)
+An attempt to write Chess in JavaScript (credit to @adamdouglasnewell for the idea) in order to master the language.